django-cms/django-filer/README-Finder.md

 consideration.
 This will allow to create different versions of the same canonical image, depending on the width of the device the image is displayed.

-The permission system will also be implemented using a different model.
-This probaly will orient itself on the Access Control Lists (ACLs) of [NTFS](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-control-lists).
+The permission system will be implemented using a model based on the idea of Access Control Lists (ACLs) of [NTFS](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-control-lists).
+This will allow to grant permissions to users and groups for each folder
-This will allow to grant permissions to users and groups for each folder (but not file) individually.
+(but not file) individually.

 A quota system will be implemented, which allows to limit the amount of disk space a user can use.